 March Madness 2022: Here are the NCAA Tournament betting favorites

-Here are the favorites to win the 2022 NCAA Tournament originally appeared on NBC Sports Bayarea
+Here are the favorites to win the 2022 NCAA Tournament originally appeared on NBC Sports Chicago

 Sixty-eight teams enter.